-The CPS-FSS is available from the U.S. Census Bureau in three formats: ASCII format on CD-ROM, ASCII format via the DataFerrett system, and SAS transport format via the DataFerrett system.
-The Economic Research Service Website provides additional documentation, a facsimile of the questionnaire, and information on the concepts and history of the food security measurement project.
+This document provides technical information on the Current Population Survey Food Security Supplement (CPS-FSS) conducted by the U.S. Census Bureau for the U.S. Department of Agriculture in December 2004.
+The CPS-FSS is available from the U.S. Census Bureau in three formats: ASCII format on CD-ROM, ASCII format via the DataFerrett system, with optional SAS code to create a SAS data file from the ASCII data accessed via DataFerrett.
+The Economic Research Service website provides additional documentation, a facsimile of the questionnaire, and information on the concepts and history of the food security measurement project.